-All Members are required to submit, within their general fisheries notifications requirements, information on the known and anticipated impacts of their gear on vulnerable marine ecosystems (VMEs), including benchic communities and benchos such as seamounts, hydrothermal vents and cold-water corals.
+All Members are required to submit, within their general fisheries notifications requirements, information on the known and anticipated impacts of their gear on vulnerable marine ecosystems (VMEs), including benthic communities and benthos such as seamounts, hydrothermal vents and cold-water corals.
 All of the VMEs in CCAMLR's VME Registry are currently afforded protection through specific area closures.

-By the end of this fishing season, there were 16 VMEs and no VME Risk Areas designated in Subarea 48.2.
+By the end of the 2019 fishing season, there were 16 VMEs and no VME Risk Areas designated in Subarea 48.2.